tungstennn/EcomDataPipeline-DataOps/README.md

 ## 1. Project Overview
 This project builds an **ETL pipeline** that transforms raw sales transaction data from **AWS S3** into an **Amazon Redshift** data warehouse for **business intelligence (BI) and reporting**.
 The pipeline follows a **star schema model** and is orchestrated using **Apache Airflow (local setup)**.

-This project leverages S3 as a data lake for structured historical data from an OLTP database, bypassing the ingestion layer.
+This project leverages S3 as a data lake for structured historical data from an OLTP database, skipping the ingestion layer.
 The highly normalized OLTP data lacks business logic, making analysis difficult.
 To address this, I apply dimensional star schema modeling to enhance clarity and align with data warehousing standards.
 The ultimate goal is to create a Single Customer View (SCV), providing a unified dataset that improves insights, decision-making, and customer interactions across the data ecosystem.

 ## 2. Problem Statement
 E-commerce businesses store transactional data in **AWS S3**, but it remains **semi-structured and inefficient** for analysis.
 This project automates the process of extracting, transforming, and loading **new batch data** daily, enabling efficient sales, customer, and product analytics in **Redshift**.